Last updated 5 February 2021

 Translators On Air (webinar): Working with translation agencies

-As I am really passionate about my job, I like to make sure everything runs smoothly.
-I deal with client queries, managing the projects and making sure each project is allocated the most suitable translator or interpreter.
-I am also the person behind the company tweets (@InboxTranslate) and posts on social media (although Flo contributes with lots of ideas too).
-I also tweet as @AlinaCincan.
+Alina likes to make sure everything runs smoothly.
+She deals with client queries, managing the projects and making sure each project is allocated the most suitable translator or interpreter.
+She is also the person behind the company tweets (@InboxTranslate) and posts on social media (although Flo contributes with lots of ideas too).
+She also tweets as @AlinaCincan.